-As an Employer of Choice the Office of the DPP has many flexible and family friendly working policies including some opportunities for remote working.
+As an Employer of Choice the Civil Service has flexible and family friendly working policies including some opportunities for remote working which, in the Civil Service is on a blended basis.
 Please note, successful candidates may request flexible working opportunities, however, this is at the discretion of the employer and decided in line with the business needs of the organisation, and on a case by case basis.